-The first-floor bath was an easy update.
+We needed to refresh the first-floor bath which was an easy update.
 The layout was already functional, so we kept it as-is with a direct replacement—aka rip-and-replace—of all the fixtures.
 We were able to salvage the original door and reuse the existing tub.
 We later put our DIY skills to the test and added fun wallpaper and wainscoting.

 The top floor previously served as a separate apartment complete with its own kitchen.
 We wanted to have a master bedroom, master closet, master bathroom, guest bedroom, and laundry room.
 The tricky part was figuring out where to put everything.
 The pre-existing kitchen allowed us to easily add a washer and dryer without a huge expense.
 Once that was decided, everything else fell into place.

 The master bedroom closet is a dream spot that had been a small room that our contractor converted.
-My favorite splurge on the top floor was a heated bathroom floor—worth every penny in the winter.
+My favorite splurge on the top floor was adding a heated bathroom floor to the bathroom process—worth every penny in the winter.